ToshY/ffconv/README.md

 > ```

 > [!TIP]
 > Sometimes MKV files are missing embedded fonts, which can lead to incorrectly styled subtitles.
-In order to remediate this
+One way to prevent this
-> problem, you can mount your own fonts directory to `/usr/local/share/fonts`.
+> from happening, is to mount an additional (system-wide) fonts directory to `/app/fonts`.
+FFmpeg (fontconfig) will
+> use that directory as a fallback in case an embedded font is missing.
 > ```yaml
 > # Mount local fonts directory
-> ./fonts:/usr/local/share/fonts:ro
+> ./fonts:/app/fonts:ro
 > # Mount system-wide fonts directory
-> /usr/share/fonts:/usr/local/share/fonts:ro
+> /usr/share/fonts:/app/fonts:ro
 > ```

 ## 🛠️ Contribute